Megan Thee Stallion Calls Out DaBaby For Disrespectful Retweet & Itsy Bitsy Bromance Vibes With Tory Lanez

 Pardi stood tall with a final message about protecting and supporting women instead of the men who abuse or shoot them.

 Despite the momentum of #MeToo and constant whining about cancel culture, men accused of abuse and assault like Tory and DaBaby continue to flourish with support just like it said in the inflammatory tweet DaBaby “accidentally” shared. #ProtectBlackWomen needs to be more than just a convenient catchphrase.
 Many of Meg’s fans are already rejoicing that they can stan Thee Stallion without DAbuser on her songs.
-If anyone misses seeing him by Meg’s side, one of her Grammy’s is probably the perfect height to be his stand-in.
+If anyone misses seeing him by Meg’s side, one of her Grammys is probably the perfect height to be his stand-in.

 Comments